 - Send a copy of the objection to the applicant.

 If the District Licensing Committee believes that the objection meets the criteria of section 105 of the Act, they will notify all involved parties of a date and time for a hearing.
-You can choose not to attend the hearing, but your objection will have greater effect if you attend the hearing personally and speak in support of your submission.
+You can choose not to attend the hearing, but your objection will have a greater effect if you attend the hearing in person and speak in support of your submission.